Strawberry Switchblade: Later records

-In March 1985, they released their next single, "Let Her Go".
+In March 1985 they released their next single, "Let Her Go".

 Following the release of their eponymous album in April, in May 1985 they released a further single, the ballad "Who Knows What Love Is", one of two tracks on the album produced by Phil Thornalley of The Cure.

 Their fifth single, an electro-pop cover of Dolly Parton's "Jolene", was issued in September 1985 in the UK and Japan.

-In 1985, they also provided vocals for an "alien funeral preocession" in Rigel 9, a "space opera" project by David Bedford (music) and Ursula K. Le Guin (lyrics).
+In 1985 they also provided vocals for an "alien funeral procession" in Rigel 9, a "space opera" project by David Bedford (music) and Ursula K. Le Guin (lyrics).

-Although their commercial success had waned in the UK, they remained popular in Japan and two later singles, "Ecstasy (Apple of My Eye)" and "I Can Feel", were only issued in that country.
-The second of these only featured McDowall as by this time, the partnership had drifted apart.
+Although their commercial success had waned in the UK, they remained popular in Japan and two later singles, "Ecstasy (Apple of My Eye)" and "I Can Feel", were issued only in that country.
+The second of these featured just McDowall as by this time the partnership had drifted apart.
 By early 1986, the group had disbanded.

-In December 2005, Warner Bros.
-Platinum Records released a career retrospective of the band, made up of sixteen different tracks from various recordings on one compact disc.
+In December 2005 Warner Bros.
+Platinum Records released a career retrospective of the band, made up of 16 tracks from various recordings on one compact disc.
 It included one previously unreleased track, a demo version of "I Can Feel".

-The band's earliest studio recordings, three songs recorded in 1982 when they were still a quartet was released as a limited edition 7" EP in January 2017.
+The band's earliest studio recordings, three songs recorded in 1982 when they were still a quartet, was released as a limited edition 7" EP in January 2017.
 The version of "Trees and Flowers" on the EP proved very popular on the social media app TikTok, and it has become the band's most popular track on music on Spotify.

 Solo work

-McDowall continued in music, playing with many neofolk bands and performing in and around Glasgow, alongside old and new friends associated with her current representation, Night School Records, including Michael Kasparis, cellist Jo Quail, and McDowall’s son Bobi Lee.
+McDowall continued in music, playing with many neofolk bands.
 In 2018-2019, McDowall and Shawn Pinchbeck provided the soundtrack for the film Far From the Apple Tree.

-In July 2013, after a break of almost 30 years from music, Bryson returned to songwriting in a new band called The Shapists (named after the fictitious art movement in the film The Rebel), that includes her daughter Jessie Frost.
+In July 2013, after a break of almost 30 years from music, Bryson returned to songwriting in a new band called The Shapists, named after the fictitious art movement in the film The Rebel.